syncfusion-content/blazor-docs/blazor/diagram-component/nodes/positioning.md

 ---
 layout: post
 title: Node arrangement in Blazor Diagram Component | Syncfusion
-description: Learn here all about node arrangement in Syncfusion Blazor Diagram component and more.
+description: Learn here all about how to arrange and update the node in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram Component
 documentation: ug
 ---

-# Position
+# Position in Blazor Diagram Component

 ## Arrange the nodes